gfsgfsPunchlineGuy/Punchline/README.md

 Gains +20 Chips per Hands remaining on Small Blind Gains X0.5 Mult per Discards remaining on Big Blind (Resets every boss blind)
+# RARE
 Triple self portrait:

 When a 3 of kind is scored adds a random enchantement to the first card a random edition random edition and a random seal to the thrid card

+Stamp of Approval:

+Converts any scored card with a non-red seal into a Red Seal

+Depression:

+30% more chance for negative jokers to appear in shop

+#LEGENDARY

+Eric:

+Creates a clone of 1 random Consumables Cards or Jokers in possession at the start of every round